Brooklyn Nine-Nine season 7: Production

 On February 27, 2019, NBC renewed the series for a seventh season.
 The season consists of 13 episodes.

 Broadcast

 The season premiered as a mid-season replacement in the middle of the 2019–20 television season from February 6, 2020.

 Reception

+Critical response

+The seventh season received mostly positive reviews, with many praising the humor and police work, although some found the season to be a rehash of the first five seasons.